List of unreleased projects by Kanye West: So Help Me God

 After the abandonment of the Yeezus 2 concept, West began planning to succeed Yeezus with an album titled So Help Me God.
 In a February 2015 appearance on The Breakfast Club, West stated that he had an album that was "80 percent done" that he intended for an eventual surprise release.
 On March 1, West announced So Help Me God as his planned title for the album.
 Alongside the announcement, he posted an image—speculated to be the planned album cover—of a diamond shape with lowercase "m" shapes at each vertex.
 The image was identified as a 13th-century monastic symbol that represented the Virgin Mary.

 Prior to the announcement, West had held a listening party in September 2014 at which the album was played.
 He also released several singles for So Help Me God in 2014 and 2015, including "Only One", "FourFiveSeconds", and "All Day".
-Each of these singles featured contributions from Paul McCartney, who also collaborated with West on an unreleased track titled "Piss on Your Grave" that leaked in August 2014.
-A version of "Piss on Your Grave" was eventually released on Travis Scott's album Rodeo.
+Each of these singles featured contributions from Paul McCartney.
 Based on its singles, music writers predicted that So Help Me God would be a "mellow" pop album focused on family and maturity.

 West has described the planned sound of So Help Me God as "cookout music that just feels good", and compared its themes to "Amazing Grace".
 He additionally contrasted it against Yeezus, stating that while Yeezus was "a protest of music", So Help Me God would be "embracing the music [and] embracing joy".
 Theophilus London, who wrote a song planned for So Help Me God, reported in March 2015 that West was continually revising the album.
 In May 2015, West announced that he was changing the title of his next album to Swish.
 West changed the album's title again in January and February 2016, briefly titling the album Waves before ultimately releasing it as The Life of Pablo.
 He did not disclose why he changed the album's title, but DJBooth has speculated that the poor chart performance of "All Day" led West to scrap his original plans for So Help Me God.